ppy/osu-wiki/news/2020/2020-07-02-mappers-report-may-june.md

 Phew, that was a bit of a read, right?
 We're happy that you made it all the way 'til the end!
 Once again, we're sorry for the long wait with this month's double-issue.
 We will work on our schedule to make sure future issues of the Mappers' Report get released on time.

-And please, don't forget, should you have anything interesting and mapping or modding related for us to mention, make sure to contact [Feerum](https://osu.ppy.sh/users/4815717) or [Noffy](https://osu.ppy.sh/users/1541323) with all the details.
+And please, don't forget, should you have anything interesting and mapping or modding related for us to mention, make sure to contact ::Feerum::{ user-id=4815717 } or [Noffy](https://osu.ppy.sh/users/1541323) with all the details.

 Until then, thank you for reading and stay safe and healthy!